okkur/torproxy/README.md

 ## Using Torproxy

-First you need to install the Tor on your machine.
-Check this page to download and learn how to install Tor: [Download Tor](https://www.torproject.org/download/)
+First you need to install Tor on your machine.
+Take a look at the [Tor download instructions](https://www.torproject.org/download/)

 You can get torproxy as a plugin on caddy's [build server](https://caddyserver.com/download).